Nihal-Raj/brave-privacy/README.md

 # Is It Necessary?

 No. Brave works well-enough out of the box.
 In fact, most browsers work best when not-configured to avoid fingerprinting.
 Even Apple and The Tor Project don't recommend changing any settings in Safari and Tor Browser respectively.
-I don't necessarily recommend changing these settings or installing any extensions, because on Brave you're already good to go with the default settings!
+I don't necessarily recommend changing these settings or even installing any extensions, because on Brave you're already good to go with the default settings!

 # Others